TensorSpeech/TensorFlowTTS/README.md

 - Fast, Scalable and Reliable.
 - Suitable for deployment.
 - Easy to implement new model based-on abtract class.
-- Mixed precision to speed training if posible.
+- Mixed precision to speed-up training if posible.

 ## Requirements
 This repository is tested on Ubuntu 18.04 with: